Lecturer on Education

-In addition to her work at HGSE, Ola Ozernov-Palchik is a postdoctoral associate at the McGovern Institute for Brain Research at the Massachusetts Institute of Technology (MIT) in John Gabrieli’s research group.
-She applies neuroimaging, psychoeducational, and cognitive methods to investigating individual differences in dyslexia in emerging readers.
-Ozernov-Palchik is interested in the interplay between children and their environment in shaping the development of reading skills.
+Ola Ozernov-Palchik is a program director and lecturer for the MBE program at HGSE.
+She is also a postdoctoral associate at the McGovern Institute for Brain Research at the Massachusetts Institute of Technology (MIT) in John Gabrieli’s research group.
+Ozernov-Palchik applies neuroimaging, psychoeducational, and cognitive methods to investigating individual differences in dyslexia in emerging readers.
+She is interested in the interplay between children and their environment in shaping the development of reading skills.
 In addition to her current position at MIT, she has worked and collaborated with research teams at Boston Children’s Hospital, Tufts University, MGH Institute of Health Professionals, Boston University, The Technion (Israel Institute of Technology), University of Oregon, and Southern Methodist University (SMU).
-Before transitioning to cognitive neuroscience research of reading and language development, she worked for six years in the Institute for Evidence Based Education at SMU conducting educational research evaluating reading and math curricula and developing an early literacy assessment.
+Before transitioning to cognitive neuroscience research of reading and language development, Ozernov-Palchik worked for six years in the Institute for Evidence Based Education at SMU conducting educational research evaluating reading and math curricula and developing an early literacy assessment.